Frank-Pechar/Profile/README.md

 Artwork and Other Information

-02/18/2023 - Added two new pages with images, one for photo-edits, and one for photo effects.
-Also, minor color theme chages.
+02/18/2023 - Added three new pages with images: photo-edits, photo effects and digital fusion art.
+Also, minor color theme chages and navigation.

 11/11/2022 - Website navigation and page changes.